thomasyu888/Heatmap-D3/README.md

 # Shiny-d3-Heatmap
-Interactive Heatmap with hover over ability and zoom by selection capability.
+Given a feature matrix/annotations, this will display an interactive Heatmap with hover over ability and zoom by selection capability.
 Should run with this in R:

 >install.packages("shiny")